SaurabhAgarwala/PyQtSpreadsheet/README.md

 # Application Features

 - Create and save spreadsheets
 - Open CSV files as a spreadsheet.
-By default, it  is opened in read read-only mode
+By default, it  is opened in read-only mode
 - Edit spreadsheets and add data into it
 - Select data from any two rows or columns and plot graphs between them
 - Scatter Plots, Scatter Plots with Lines and Line Plots can be drawn with custom title and labels